Transmission Gully: Location

+Motorway route

-A highway connecting the Kapiti Coast to Pāuatahanui through the Wainui Saddle was first proposed in 1919 by William Hughes Field, the MP for Ōtaki at the time, as one of two alternatives to the steep, narrow and windy Paekakariki Hill Road between Paekākāriki and Pāuatahanui.
-His alternative proposal would become the main route north of Wellington from Ngauranga to Paekākāriki through Pukerua Bay, known as the Centennial Highway.
+A highway connecting the Kāpiti Coast to Pāuatahanui through the Wainui Saddle was first proposed in 1919 by William Hughes Field, the MP for Ōtaki at the time, as one of two alternatives to the steep, narrow and windy Paekakariki Hill Road between Paekākāriki and Pāuatahanui.
+One of his proposals became the main route north of Wellington from Ngauranga to Paekākāriki through Pukerua Bay, known as Centennial Highway.
 This route began construction in 1936 and opened on 4 November 1939, with the section north from Pukerua Bay running along a narrow strip of coastline below the Paekakariki escarpment.

-Despite this, in the succeeding years public interest remained and consideration was still given to constructing the route through the Wainui Saddle as Field had envisaged, until construction of the Transmission Gully route eventually commenced in November 2014.
+In the succeeding years public interest in alternative routes remained, and consideration was still given to constructing a route through the Wainui Saddle as Field had envisaged.
+A popular rumour persisted for many years that the US Marines stationed on the Kāpiti coast during World War II made an offer to the New Zealand government to build the road, but there is no evidence of the offer having been made.

-The Transmission Gully route complements the previous Centennial Highway route (now State Highway 59) along the coast, and provides a new route between the Kapiti Coast and Wellington.
+The Transmission Gully route complements the previous Centennial Highway route (now State Highway 59) along the coast, and provides a new route between the Kāpiti Coast and Wellington.
 From its northern terminus at Mackays Crossing, the route proceeds a short distance to an interchange providing access to Paekākāriki and Pukerua Bay before rising steeply inland to the Wainui Saddle, and then gently descends through Transmission Gully following the Horokiri Stream to Pāuatahanui, where an interchange with State Highway 58 provides access to and from the Hutt Valley.
 It continues south around the eastern edge of the Porirua suburbs of Whitby, Waitangirua and Cannons Creek, with an interchange providing access to local roads constructed at the same time as the motorway that link with these suburbs, before crossing the Te Ara a Toa Bridge, a 90 m structure spanning 300 m across Cannons Creek.
-A subsequent interchange links to a local road, again constructed along with the motorway, that provides access to the Porirua City Centre, before the motorway terminates at Linden on the boundary of Porirua and Wellington City, where it merges on to the older Johnsonville–Porirua Motorway.
+A subsequent interchange links to a local road, again constructed along with the motorway, that provides access to Porirua's city centre, before the motorway terminates at Linden on the boundary of Porirua and Wellington City, where it merges on to the older Johnsonville–Porirua Motorway.
 The length is 27 km, with a maximum grade of about 8.3 percent between the Paekākāriki Interchange and the Wainui Saddle.

-The Transmission Gully route was formally declared a motorway on 16 August 2021 with the declaration coming into force 28 days later.